-Mention of any company or product does not constitute endorsement by the National Institute for information quality guidelines.
+Mention of any company or product does not constitute endorsement by the National Institute for Occupational Safety and Health (NIOSH), Centers for Disease Control and Prevention (CDC).
+This information is distributed solely for the purpose of pre dissemination peer review under applicable information quality guidelines.
 It has not been formally disseminated by NIOSH, CDC.
 It does not represent and should not be construed to represent any agency determination or policy.